 Symmetry is one of very few SAP Basis providers that understands your landscape at every level.
 We’ve honed our skills, building and maintaining our own networks.
 We’ve built highly-customized landscapes and pushed virtualization limits for clients like Karma Automotive.

-We’ve helped biotech companies like New Englands Biolabs migrate to HANA while meeting exacting compliance regulations that few vendors understand.
+We’ve helped biotech companies migrate to HANA while meeting exacting compliance regulations that few vendors understand.
 And we’ve complemented on the job experience with continuous training and education programs to keep our technicians on bleeding edge of SAP technology.

 Symmetry Can Help Build a True Strategic Approach to SAP